earldouglas/sbt-war/README.md

 By default, all runtime dependencies are copied into the *WEB-INF/lib* directory.

-To use a dependency at compile time but exclude it from the .war file, set its scope to `Provided`:
+To use a dependency at compile time but exclude it from the WAR file, set its scope to `Provided`:

 ```scala